guilhem-roy/urbs/doc/CoTraDis/distribution_system_implementation.rst

 which will be described below.
 | Before dealing with the code, a short summary of required aspects to consider will be given.
     Distribution systems are different from transmission systems in a number of facets.
-Diffrerences to highlight are the reactance-to-resistance ratio (X/R) and their common radial composition.
+Differences to highlight are the reactance-to-resistance ratio (X/R) and their common radial composition.
 Depending on these attributes an AC optimal-power-flow model may be helpful to deal with distribution system reactive power and voltage constraints.
     Hence, the "LinDistFlow" model linearization has been introduced into the given framework as shown in `transmission.py <distribution_system_implementation.html#transmission-section>`_.